 Insurance coverage is different for every patient.
 You can call your insurance carrier and ask them what your plan covers.
 After your first visit, we may have you talk to a Fertility Center financial advisor to assist you and develop a plan for payment.

 The practitioner will briefly review your medical history and the information that you have filled out on your questionnaire with you, and then discuss what treatment options are available to you.
-She may recommend specific testing or procedures before your treatment begins in order to give you the best chance of success.
+Specific testing or procedures before your treatment begins may be recommended in order to give you the best chance of success.
 Your first visit will also give you time to ask questions.

-This depends on several factors, including how long it's been since the original tests were performed, your age and other factors that could affect the results over time.
+This depends on several factors, including the length of time since original tests were performed, your age and other factors that could affect the results over time.

 This will depend on what treatment plan has been developed for you.
 There may be lab appointments, ultrasound appointments and appointments to discuss treatment options as your care progresses.
 Furthermore, as your treatment advances, the need to see you may change as well.